kdeldycke/awesome-iam/README.md

 As the guardian of user's data, the IAM stack is deeply bounded by the respect of privacy.

+- [Paper we love: Privacy](https://github.com/papers-we-love/papers-we-love/tree/master/privacy) - A collection of scientific studies of schemes providing privacy by design.
 - [IRMA Authentication](https://news.ycombinator.com/item?id=20144240) - Open-source app and protocol that offers privacy-friendly attribute based authentication and signing using [Camenisch and Lysyanskaya's Idemix](https://privacybydesign.foundation/publications/).
 - [Have I been Pwned?](https://haveibeenpwned.com) - Data breach index.
 - [Automated security testing for Software Developers](https://fahrplan.events.ccc.de/camp/2019/Fahrplan/system/event_attachments/attachments/000/003/798/original/security_cccamp.pdf) - Most privacy breaches were allowed by known vulnerabilities in third-party dependencies.
 Here is how to detect them by the way of CI/CD.